RagnarJensen/Z-CAM-E1-IO/README.md

-The Focus folder holds a sketch that shows how to focus the lens with UART commands in different ways.
+The *Focus* folder holds a sketch that shows how to focus the lens with UART commands in different ways.

-The Flash folder holds a sketch for firing an external flash.
+The *Flash* folder holds a sketch for firing an external flash.

+The *RC_PWM* folder holds a sketch that reads PWM input from a model car/boat Radio Control receiver, changes lens focus and takes pictures or starts/stops movie recording based on PWM pulse width.

-The Breadboard folder contains descriptions of my cabling and breadboard set-up.
+The *Breadboard* folder contains descriptions of my cabling and breadboard set-up.

 For Arduino stuff, I test on a close relative to it, a [Teensy 2.0 by PJRC](https://www.pjrc.com/store/teensy.html).